IBM-Security/mobile-access-sdk-ios/samples/certificate-pinning.md

 Please refer to the relevant platform documentation for best practices.

 ## Downloading the certificate
-If you're working with a development server, this is the easiest way to download a certificate chain:
+Working with a development server, the following is the easiest way to download a certificate chain:
 ```sh
 # for DER:
 openssl s_client -connect <host>:<port> -showcerts 2>/dev/null </dev/null | openssl x509 -inform pem -outform der -out <certificate-name>.der